Ankit8607/AI-Chatbot-aws-lambda-api/README.md

 # AWS Lambda

-take care of api_key which i have set on the environment of lambda also check timeout limit and memory assigned to lambda function
+take care of api_key which i have set on the environment of lambda go to configuration of lambda function then in environment variables set key, pair: OPENAI_API_KEY api key also check timeout limit and memory assigned to lambda function